 There aren’t enough stakes!
 What’s up with that, REI?
 If you stake all required points with the rain fly, you’re two stakes short.
 I purchased two MSR Mini Ground Hog stakes to make up for it, but while you’re at it just replace all the stakes with those or the regular MSR Ground Hogs.
 The tent comes with aluminum hook stakes that don’t hold very well in loose ground.
 And if you can’t use stakes because of solid ground, the tent only comes with two guylines.

 The rain fly is an odd shape at the foot – it quickly tapers to a point, leaving the foot of the inner wall exposed to rain (see photo).
 This makes conditions ripe for condensation.
-And considering my regular-length sleeping bag is usually resting against the foot of the tent (it’s either that or my head), I’m left with a damp sleeping bag foot in the morning.
+I’m left with a damp sleeping bag foot in the morning since my regular-length sleeping bag is usually resting against the foot of the tent.

 The vestibules are pretty small.
 Five square feet is hardly enough room to cover my pack; comparable tents sport vestibules almost twice that size.